 A normal ABI result is 1.0 or greater (with a range of 0.90 to 1.30).
 The test takes about 10 to 15 minutes to measure both arms and both ankles.
 This test may be performed yearly to see whether PAD is getting worse.

 The illustration shows the ankle-brachial index test.
 The test compares blood pressure in the ankle to blood pressure in the arm.
 As the blood pressure cuff deflates, the blood pressure in the arteries is recorded.

 A Doppler ultrasound looks at blood flow in the major arteries and veins in the limbs.
 During this test, a handheld device is placed on your body and passed back and forth over the affected area.
 A computer converts sound waves into a picture of blood flow in the arteries and veins.

 The results of this test can show whether a blood vessel is blocked.
-The results also can help show the severity of PAD
+The results can also help show the severity of PAD.

 You may have an ABI test before and after the treadmill test.
 This will help compare blood flow in your arms and legs before and after exercise.